kashish2104/Web-Landing-page/README.md

 # Web Landing page
- Skilled used HTML ans CSS
+Skills used - HTML and CSS
+Utility - To do marketing of brands and drive leads